steiib/steiib/README.md

 ###

-<h3 align="left">I’m Steve Andrei Fajilan, a 4th year Computer Engineering student at FEU Institute of Technology.
+<h3 align="left">I’m a 4th year Computer Engineering student at FEU Institute of Technology.
 I enjoy the creative side of software development, especially working on the front-end where I can focus on design and user experience.</h3>

 ###